-- Get the smallest SD card available.
+- Get the smallest SD card available, depending on price.

 - Standard speed SD cards are all that is really required.

 - No need for industrial quality SD cards.

 At the time of writing, piCorePlayer’s initial image contains 2 x 64MB partitions, so the total size is 128MB.
 That’s very small for Linux distribution and audio player software.